 Fourth, there are a lot of migration tools to consider when migrating SharePoint to Office 365.
 Each has pros and cons.
 Over the years, the team here at IncWorx has had an opportunity to test a lot of them on both simple and complex migrations.
 One of these tools always stands out against the rest – Sharegate Desktop.

 - Migrates data quickly

 - Schedule and automate migrations

 Generally, we like Sharegate.
 However, other tools may work given your situation.
 We would be happy to discuss the differences with you.
 Just reach out at the top of the page.

 Question 5: How do I validate my migration plan?

-We will work with you to customize your SDPS engagement to focus on the most critical areas.
-We will review your analysis, conduct workshops with your team, complete a technical assessment and can even build a proof of concept.
+From the start, we will work with you to customize your SDPS engagement to focus on the most critical areas, including reviewing your analysis, conducting workshops with your team, completing a technical assessment and building a proof of concept.